JTMcDuff/godboundgenerator/README.md

 ## TODO
-*
+*  Add functionality for Major Actors.
-*
+*  Add data for next court type
-*
+*  Add functionality to generate power structures for Major Actors.

 ## Court Generation Steps
-1. Generate Organization Power Structure.
+1. Generate Organization Power Structure.  -- Working
-2. Choose or Generate Court type.
-Currently generating randomly; will add option to choose.
+2. Choose or Generate Court type.  -- Working
 3. Generate at least three major actors.
 Right now force to three, eventually add options.
 4. Generate a power structure for each major actor.
 5. Pick at least one conflict.
 Start with one, eventually make this selectable.